 Peach Fantasy is another similar smoothie based on Peach syrup, Passionfruit and orange juice giving it little tangy flavour.
 It was sweeter than the Berry Delight which was odd as I expected to be tangier.

 Suggested Read – Farzi Café Review – Indian Flavors with a twist

 Chipotle Aioli was a different kind of mayo and yet very delicious.
-Although I was a tad disappointed by the black beans, as I couldn’t relish their flavor despite the fact that they’re one of my favorite type of beans or maybe they simply lacked the kind of flavor I was expecting.
+Although I was a tad disappointed by the black beans, as I couldn’t relish their flavour despite the fact that they’re one of my favourite type of beans or maybe they simply lacked the kind of flavour I was expecting.
 The outer wrap was slightly hard and even difficult to eat with silverware.
 Yet, it was different but I will recommend the second dish recommended to us by the staff.

 I guess first time in my life I might have ordered a dish whose name was completely foreign to me and literally sounded exotic.
 I liked the picture the staff showed me on the menu when I asked for a recommendation in a fajita.
 Sometimes, the recommendations by the staff introduce you to amazing dishes but it can go wrong as well.
 As it was my birthday, so I decided to give it a try, and man I was so pleased that I went ahead with the recommended dish.
 Skillet Jambalaya is the one I’m referring to.

 As they said on their menu that “Everyone on your table will want some!!”
 Well, that was true.
 Chipotle rice was the main ingredient of the dish although the addition of the Jambalaya sauce added a ton of flavours.
 Merged with roasted veggies, coriander, and green onions Jambalaya was a perfect dish for me.